General Tso’s Chicken Recipe

 - Remove the chicken from the pan.

 - Saute garlic, ginger and pepper flakes in the pan.

-- Add in both the sauce and chicken.
+- Add the sauce and bring to a simmer then add chicken.

 - Toss the chicken, making sure to evenly coat each piece.
 Serve hot to hungry people!

 - Prepare ingredients ahead of time.
 This recipe will have you moving fast.
 Prep all your ingredients ahead of time so you can add them on the fly.